n1ckfg/ofxFirstPersonCamera/ARCHITECTURE.md

   Calculates pitch and yaw based on mouse deltas and applies rotation to the camera node.

 - **`void centerCursor()`**
-  Directly accesses the GLFW window to reposition the cursor to the center of the screen, used to prevent the cursor from leaving the window boundaries while looking around.
+  When compiled for GLFW (`TARGET_GLFW_WINDOW`), directly accesses the GLFW window to reposition the cursor to the center of the screen, used to prevent the cursor from leaving the window boundaries while looking around.
+On EGL, this is a no-op as the camera relies on relative mouse position deltas instead.

 ### Public Properties

 - **Key Bindings (int):**
-  `keyUp`, `keyDown`, `keyLeft`, `keyRight`, `keyForward`, `keyBackward`, `keyRollLeft`, `keyRollRight`, `keyRollReset` *(Mapped to GLFW_KEY_* constants)*
+  `keyUp`, `keyDown`, `keyLeft`, `keyRight`, `keyForward`, `keyBackward`, `keyRollLeft`, `keyRollRight`, `keyRollReset` *(Mapped to `GLFW_KEY_*` constants on desktop, or standard ASCII characters when falling back to EGL)*

 - **Settings (float):**
   - `movespeed`: Units to move per frame.